 Love light and fresh coleslaw that isn’t over dressed?
-Grandma’s Homemade Coleslaw Recipe is the one for you!
+Grandma’s Homemade Coleslaw Salad Recipe is the one for you!
 Creamy and luscious with just a hint of tang, this family recipe is seriously delicious.
 I remember huge bowls of the stuff at family picnics, barbecues and potlucks.
 There were rarely any leftovers.